 - 6 tablespoons unsalted butter (3 oz), plus more for the pan

 - Cocoa powder or confectioners sugar, for dusting (optional)

 - 1. Preheat the oven to 350°F (177°C).

-- 2. Line a 13-by-9 inch (33-by-22 cm) baking pan with parchment paper, leaving a couple inches paper overhang on all sides.
+- 2. Line a 13-by-9 inch (33-by-22 cm) baking pan with parchment paper or foil, leaving a couple inches overhang on all sides.